mskwark/genomeDCA/README.md

 # genomeDCA

-Application of evolutionary coupling inference to study of bacterial epistasis, as described in  'Interacting networks of resistance, virulence and core machinery genes identified by genome-wide epistasis analysis' by  Marcin J Skwark, Nicholas J Croucher, Santeri Puranen, Claire Chewapreecha, Maiju Pesonen, Ying Ying Xu, Paul Turner, Simon R Harris, Julian Parkhill, Stephen D Bentley, Erik Aurell, Jukka Corander.
+Application of evolutionary coupling inference to study of bacterial epistasis, as described in  'Interacting networks of resistance, virulence and core machinery genes identified by genome-wide epistasis analysis' by  Marcin J Skwark, Nicholas J Croucher, Santeri Puranen, Claire Chewapreecha, Maiju Pesonen, Ying Ying Xu, Paul Turner, Simon R Harris, Stephen B. Beres, James M. Musser, Julian Parkhill, Stephen D Bentley, Erik Aurell, Jukka Corander.

 This repository is a snapshot of software used to obtain results presented in the paper.